 .
 The Atlas Shrugged

-actors discuss their experiences in playing the heroes and villains of Rand’s novel.
-“It was fascinating to hear the cast talk about their roles,” says Kelley, "To take one of many examples: I asked Patrick Fabian whether James Taggart actually believed the altruist statements he makes about the public good.
+actors discussed their experiences in playing the heroes and villains of Rand’s novel.
+“It was fascinating to hear the cast talk about their roles,” said Kelley, "To take one of many examples: I asked Patrick Fabian whether James Taggart actually believed the altruist statements he makes about the public good.
 Patrick pointed out that James is such a hollow man that you can't really say he has any genuine beliefs.
 And that comes across in his scenes."
 The videos of the interviews will be available on The Atlas Society’s web site in the near future.
 Much like Kelley’s commentaries on Part 1,

 the interviews will serve as a resource for viewers who wish to better understand the philosophy in Atlas Shrugged

 and the challenges in bringing it to the screen—or for the avid fan who just cannot get enough.

 I took part in what’s become a parade of activist cameos in the movie.
 Searching the background scenes, people familiar with the liberty movement will find Easter eggs such as Grover Norquist, president of Americans for Tax Reform, playing a disheveled wino

 .
 While TAS was on set, Michael Shermer of Skeptic

 magazine participated as an extra in the wedding scene (along with his daughter).
 Logan Darrow Clements, a filmmaker who recently created the documentary Sick and Sicker

 about socialized Canadian healthcare, mingled as a wedding goer.
 Joining me as extras were Chelsea Krafve, a coordinator at Students for Liberty

 and Ross Kenyon, a member on the board of directors for the Association of Libertarian Feminists